Dartvauder/NeuroSandboxWebUI/README.md

 ## Description:

 A simple and convenient interface for using various neural network models.
-You can communicate with LLM and Moondream2 using text, voice and image input, use StableDiffusion to generate images, ZeroScope 2 to generate videos, Shap-E to generate 3D objects, AudioCraft and AudioLDM 2 to generate music and audio, CoquiTTS and SunoBark for text-to-speech, OpenAI-Whisper for speech-to-text, LibreTranslate for text translation and Demucs for audio file separation.
+You can communicate with LLM and Moondream2 using text, voice and image input, use StableDiffusion to generate images, ZeroScope 2 to generate videos, TripoSR and Shap-E to generate 3D objects, AudioCraft and AudioLDM 2 to generate music and audio, CoquiTTS and SunoBark for text-to-speech, OpenAI-Whisper for speech-to-text, LibreTranslate for text translation and Demucs for audio file separation.
 You can also download the LLM and StableDiffusion models, change the application settings inside the interface and check system sensors

 The goal of the project - to create the easiest possible application to use neural network models